Date: 11 February 2021

 All holders of EUTMs and RCDs registered before 1 January 2021 will automatically obtain a comparable UK registration (“UK comparable rights”).

-UK registration certificates will not be issued but details about the UK comparable rights will be available on the UK IPO website.
-We will be noting these details in our system and will be pleased to provide full details to clients on request.
+UK registration certificates will not be issued but details about the UK comparable rights are available on the UK IPO website.
+We have created new records for these rights in our system and provide full details to clients.

 There are no fees for the creation of these new comparable UK registrations.